The 7 Ways to Live Life is coming soon!

 “Of course you’d know about that, wouldn’t you?”
 Esmeralda tossed her head like a proud horse ready to challenge the wind.
 “And I prefer to be called Rald.
 I’m not some seductress from the Hunchback of Notre Dame.”

-The six young adults washed up, looked at pictures of their families or wrote in their diaries, and as if with one thought, entered the shared hall at the same time, seating themselves on mats and couches.
+The six young adults washed up quickly, looked at pictures of their families or wrote in their diaries, and headed to the shared hall that John had named “the Commons.”

 Esmeralda plopped gracefully down next to Aryan, wearing one of Aiko’s jeans.
-She’d washed her hair and drops dashed out of her curls.
-“So, how’s your life?” she asked, noticing his hard jawline and twinkling eyes and coloring slightly.
+Drops dashed out of her wet curls.
+“So, how’s your life?” she asked, noticing his hard jawline and twinkling eyes.
+Pink danced on her cheeks.

 “Better than most,” his one slightly crooked tooth made his smile even warmer.
 “Yours seems to have been pretty rough.”

-“Understatement of the year,” she sighed dramatically.
+“Understatement of the year,” she sighed dramatically, her hand clutching a pocket with a picture of her dead mother in it.
 “I don’t even want to be here…I miss Saihra and Niko so much.”

-“I’m so sorry for you, Esmeralda,” he patted her hand and her watery eyes met his.
+“I’m so sorry for you, Esmeralda,” he patted her hand.

 “Call me Rald, actually, and thanks.
 I’ll tell you the details later,” her eyes fell on the others in the room, and Aryan took the hint.